Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/8-admin-app/getting-started/installation/admin-app-v33.md

 ## Compatibility & Supported ODS / API Versions

 This version ODS / API Admin App has been tested and can be installed for use with the Ed-Fi ODS / API 3.4 to 6.2.
-See the [Ed-Fi Technology Sutie Supported Versions](../../../0-roadmap/supported-versions.md) for more details.
+See the [Ed-Fi Technology Suite Supported Versions](../../../0-roadmap/supported-versions.md) for more details.

 Admin App supports two deployment modes:  Docker Deployment and On-Premise